firexsantos/phpurlenkripsi/README.md

-# phpurlenkripsi
+# Enkripsi URL PHP
-Enkripsi Variable PHP
+PHP URL Encryption - Data Encryption Function with PHP which is very URL Friendly.
+Suitable for PHP Native or using the CodeIgniter 3 Framework.
 <br>
 <br>
 <h2>How to use?</h2>